So, what are the best white paint colors to use on your trim and baseboards ?

 - White by Benjamin Moore

-This holds true even if your walls are white.
+This holds true even if your walls are white -these three all still all a great option.

 However, you obviously do not have to choose a white color.